How does this medication work? What will it do for me?

 Bleeding disorders: If you have any bleeding problems (such as hemophilia) or are taking blood thinners such as warfarin, tell your doctor before receiving this medication.

 Fever: A doctor may decide to delay this vaccine if the person receiving the vaccine has an acute infection or fever.

 Health exams: You will still need to have regular health exams after having the vaccine, including Pap tests, HPV DNA tests, or other tests as recommended by your doctor.

-Immune system: People with weakened immune systems (e.g., those with cancer, HIV, or taking immunosuppressive therapy) may not get the full benefits of the vaccine.
+Immune system: People with weakened immune systems (e.g., those who have cancer or HIV, or taking immunosuppressive therapy) may not get the full benefits of the vaccine.

 Breast-feeding: It is not known if the HPV vaccine passes into breast milk.
-However, this vaccine may be given to women who are breast-feeding or are planning to breast-feed.
+However, this vaccine may be given to those who are breast-feeding or are planning to breast-feed.

 Children: The safety and effectiveness of this medication have not been established for children less than 9 years of age.

 What other drugs could interact with this medication?